shounic/docs/map2.md

 you guys can throw but the stakes are that if the map is awful i'm just not going to add it to the trenches (the 100 players server). choose wisely

-dec6th: day 1 . . . . . . . . dec7th onward: extra days if needed (probably needed)
+dec6th: day 1 . . . . . . . . dec7th onward: extra days if needed (probably needed) (streams start 12pm EST)

 **how it work?**